Week 3 – Friday, geriatrician August 31, doctor 2007

 Some nuggets I took away from the event:

 Twitter rocks for promoting events.
-It was far and away the No. 1 [...]
+It was far and away the [...]

 Learning about Google Reader and recapping the inaugural Social Media Breakfast in Boston.

 Hosted by Bryan Person.
-Recorded from Boston, Massachusetts, USA and published for Thursday, August 30, 2007.
+Recorded from Boston, what is ed Massachusetts, more about USA and published for Thursday, August 30, 2007.

 Disclosure: CustomScoop is a regular sponsor of my New Comm Road podcast.

 There’s a very good why I’m cooking — or pretending to — in a Facebook video and not at tomorrow’s 8:00am social media breakfast: I want to make sure you don’t end up with a stomach ache.

 Alas, refractionist becoming a world-class chef — or even a halfway decent one — has never been my [...]